homearanya/active-escapes/src/pages/tours/pondo-pedal.md

     - src: ../../img/gallery/pondopedal_red-desert.jpg
       caption: The red desert – a place of great cultural significance to the local Pondo villagers and under threat from proposed dune mining.
     - src: ../../img/gallery/pondopedal_sunset.jpg
-      caption: An early start may be optimal based on the tides.
+      caption: An early start may be optimal based on the tides
     - src: ../../img/gallery/pondopedal-estuary.jpg
-      caption: Riders at Mzamba Estuary – Day 1 of the Pondo-pedal.
+      caption: Riders at Mzamba Estuary – Day 1 of the Pondo-pedal
     - src: ../../img/gallery/pondopedal_welcome.jpg
-      caption: A warm welcome – Pondo pedalling.
+      caption: A warm welcome – Pondo pedalling
     - src: ../../img/gallery/pondopedal-Jan.jpg
       caption: Some portaging is inevitable on a Wild Coast ride.
     - src: ../../img/gallery/pondopedal_mtentuestuary.jpg
       caption: The Mtentu Estuary is your playground for your ‘free’ day between cycling.
     - src: ../../img/gallery/pondopedal_shebeen.jpg
-      caption: Nothing like a refreshment stop at a local spaza store.
+      caption: Nothing like a refreshment stop at a local spaza store

 price:
   heading: 3 Day / 2 Night Package/ 2 Guided Ride Days